akshitgoyal/NLP-Research-Project/README.md

 Additionally to limit the number of calls(duplicate calls) to external API, we store the existing information as a dictionary in `extracted.pkl`.

+A formal statistical analysis report for the respective conferences can also be found in the same respepctive folders.

 The other files are irrelevant to this project and can be used to extend the code if required to integrate with a specific application.